tegos-article/article-laravel-managing-hierarchical-data/1-article.md

 ## Approach 3: Nested Set Model

+The Nested Set Model is a bit different from the classic parent-child setup.
-Nested Set stores hierarchical data with `_lft` and `_rgt` boundaries, enabling the retrieval of full trees with a single flat query.
+Instead, it jams your hierarchy into flat `_lft` and `_rgt` columns, letting you grab the whole tree with a single, super-fast query.
+No recursion headaches.

 The [nested set model](https://en.wikipedia.org/wiki/Nested_set_model) precomputes hierarchy into `_lft` and `_rgt` columns for **blazing-fast reads**, at the cost of more complex writes.

+Installation:
 ```bash
 composer require kalnoy/nestedset
 ```

-Add columns in a migration:
+Add those columns in migration:

 ```php
 Schema::table('categories', function (Blueprint $table) {